PseudoDevs/IamGhost/abcmd1.md

-Last updated: 2024-04-05 16:08:26
+Last updated: 2024-04-05 16:08:59
-Random Quote: I am not crazy.
-I am unique. - Suzanne Warren
+Random Quote: Just remember who your friends and who your enemies are. - Billy Butcher